 Password Policy Guidelines:

-- Complexity: Use a mix of upper and lower case letters, numbers, and special characters.
+- Complexity: Mix of upper and lower case letters, numbers, and special characters.

-- Length: Ensure passwords are at least 12 characters long.
+- Length: Passwords should be at least 12 characters long.

 Utilizing Firewalls and Security Plugins